OpenSpace/openspace.github.io/docs/users/kiosk.md

 Each moon in the story has a button that will move the camera to its location.
 There is also a button that will scale the moons from their true scale to 10X size for better visibility.

 ### Earth Weather & Events
-There is a "Select Event" button that will pop-up a list of interesting dates and their description.
+There is a "Select Event" button that will pop up a list of interesting dates and their description.
 Selecting an event will cause the date/time to jump to that point in time.

 ### Interesting Sights on Mars
-This story has a "Select Sight" button that will pop-up a list of interesting locations on Mars.
-The camera will zoom-in close to the surface when a sight is selected.
+This story has a "Select Sight" button that will pop up a list of interesting locations on Mars.
+The camera will zoom in close to the surface when a sight is selected.
 Pressing the "Overview" button will reset the camera to a planetary view.

 ### Galaxies
-There are a number of individual buttons available that will toggle visibility of specific galaxy layers.
+There are a number of individual buttons available that will toggle the visibility of specific galaxy layers.

 # Info Buttons
-In addition to the main Info button for the story in the menu bar at bottom, labels with an (i)nfo icon sometimes appear.
-Pressing the (i) will toggle visibility of an info description for the corresponding object.
+In addition to the main Info button for the story in the menu bar at the bottom, labels with an (i)nfo icon sometimes appear.
+Pressing the (i) will toggle the visibility of an info description for the corresponding object.